Hong Kong family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No Hong Kong or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, or SPV setup.
 No EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No mainland-China regulatory navigation.

 Frequently asked.

 The two brands do different jobs.
 The holding brand carries family standing, governance, and the long-arc capital thesis.
 The operating brand carries a US category, a US outcome claim, and a US peer set.
-When they collapse into one surface, the US intermediary reads the portfolio company through the family-office prestige and the Hong Kong origin together, and cannot locate the commercial category.
+When they collapse into one surface, the US intermediary judges the portfolio company through the family-office prestige and the Hong Kong origin together, and cannot locate the commercial category.
 The work is to build two distinct public layers, each one passing the filter its audience uses, with the seam between them defined and visible.

 Hong Kong family offices that have rerouted activity into US co-investment and US portfolio holdings since 2020 carry a specific narrative challenge.
-The American intermediary reads the Hong Kong origin through the lens of the last five years of headlines.
+The American intermediary judges the Hong Kong origin through the lens of the last five years of headlines.
 The fix is not to hide the Hong Kong connection or to over-explain it.
 The fix is to lead with the US-facing commercial claim on the operating brand, name the US peer set the portfolio company belongs with, and let the holding brand carry governance and origin in its own register.

 Further on Hong Kong and the US corridor.